AlmarVasar/java-remote-ee-21-spring/src/README.md

 -Controller
 Model (data + operations on data) = Service + Repository

-- Controller
+- Controller -> Get the request from user and return the view
-- Service
+- Service -> Business logic ( what application should do)
-- Repository
+- Repository -> Access to DB

-### View - its a view which user is able to play with
+### View - it's a view which user is able to play with
 - html pages
 - json payload